All these books available from the address above or from Amazon

 Filmed by Aidan Bell in Hatfield, Hertfordshire, England, July 2009

-Available in PAL or NTSC
+Available in PAL or NTSC.
+41 minutes.

 Includes free copy of CD of the song, "The Indexer's Lament"